Kamiyah Mobley, Kidnapped Florida Infant, Found Out She Was Kidnapped Two Years Ago, Friend Says

 — CBS News (@CBSNews) January 16, 2017

-Kamiyah’s abduction made national news, and continued receiving attention until it went cold.
+Kamiyah’s abduction made national news and continued receiving attention until it went cold.
 With the help of a series of leads from the National Center for Missing & Exploited Children, the police were able to use DNA to positively identify Kamiyah as the abducted infant.

 Gloria Williams was arrested and is being charged with first-degree kidnapping and third-degree interference with custody.
 She currently remains in jail.